 The first time you receive an encrypted email from Children's Medical Center (Children's) you must register your email account and choose a password (see the Children's Email Encryption Registration Instructions).
-This password will be used to decrypt and open all subsequent encrypted emails received from Children's.
+You will need this password in order to decrypt and open all subsequent encrypted emails received from Children's.

-If you want to reply to these emails and keep them securely encrypted, simply select the Reply (or Reply All or Forward) button from within your decrypted email message.
+If you wish for replies to these emails to remain securely encrypted, simply select the Reply (or Reply All or Forward) button from within your decrypted email message.
 If you copy or paste, your email will no longer be encrypted.